yomorun/react-cursor-chat/README.md

 ## 🧬 Introduction

-A react component for cursor chat
+A react component helps bring Figma's Cursor Chat to your web applications in less than 3 minutes, making real-time collaboration anywhere.

 -   Press `/` to bring up the input box
 -   Press `ESC` to close the input box